Call Downtown Dental Excellence Today!

 Costs Involved

-The costs of different types of dental braces vary depending on the dentist, location of the office, type of dental braces that a patient has chosen and other factors.
+The costs of different types of dental braces vary depending on the dentist, the location of the office, the type of dental braces that a patient has chosen, and other factors.
 It’s also important to note that dental insurance may cover at least a portion of the cost of braces, but the amount depends on the patient’s insurance company.

 Check with your insurance company to see if they cover dental braces, and how much of the cost they cover.